The Yakute people were likely the first to use dogs to pull sleds, so the Yakutian Laika was probably among the first sled dogs.

 Yakutia Laikas may also be prone to more eye troubles.
 It is important to schedule regular checkups with a veterinarian to confirm there are no issues that need to be addressed.

-As a summary, some common health issues they may face include:
+In summary, some common health issues they may face include:

 - Hip dysplasia